r5v9/build-light/README.markdown

     sudo brew install libusb

-To configure the script for your hudson instance, change the following line by in run.py:
+To configure the script for your hudson instance, change the following line in run.py:

     build_light = HudsonBuildLight(host='127.0.0.1', port=8080, job='your-job-here')